akinnunen/kube-node-react/readme.md

 ## Starting the environment

-You'll need Kubernetes installed and kubectl and docker available on your command line.
+You'll need Kubernetes installed and kubectl and docker available in your terminal.
 If you want to see autoscaling in action, make sure you have `metrics-server` installed before proceeding (see [Installing metrics-server](#installing-metrics-server)).

+Also, because relative volume mounts are not supported in kubernetes yaml files (and variable substitution does not exist in kubectl), you'll have to replace couple of hardcoded paths in `kubernetes/*.yml` files.
+Search for `//c/code/personal/kube-node-react` and replace them with a `/path/to/kube-node-react` on your machine.
+Btw. there is a solution to this in the [TODOs](#todos) section.
+And no, I usually do not code on Windows.

+Alright, let's start the environment finally:

 1. build the docker images for frontend and api
     - `docker build -t knr-frontend:latest projects/frontend/docker`
     - `docker build -t knr-api:latest projects/api/docker`
+2. install node modules (this takes a while)
+    - `docker run --rm -i -t -v %cd%:/root/knr -w /root/knr knr-frontend yarn`
-2. start the kubernetes cluster
+3. start the kubernetes cluster
     - `kubectl apply -f kubernetes/`
-3. check that everything is running
+4. check that everything is running
     - `kubectl get all`
-4. open app in your browser
+5. open the app in your browser
     - [http://localhost:8080/](http://localhost:8080/)
-5. generate load agaist the api (if you wanna see it autoscale)
+6. generate load agaist the api (if you wanna see it autoscale)
     - `ab -c 10 -t 120 http://localhost:8080/api/ytj/search?name=hhh`
-6. once you're done remove the whole environment with
+7. once you're done remove the whole environment
     - `kubectl delete -f kubernetes/`

 ## Installing metrics-server (optional)